EtherTyper/www-A-Tale-of-Adv-enture-s-in-T-he-New-Age/README.md

 # www: A Tale of Adventures in The New Age
 My experiences with Git, GitHub, and the age of collaborative communication.
+[It's a GitBook.]